 Han Fei later on in the chapter would continue to critique the idea of personal virtue as key to being able to manage a large and complex state.
 However I trust that the general point is clear.
 In a vast and complex society where issues (or “events” as Han Fei puts it) are many and technically complex, benevolence and virtue would not grant a ruler any advantage in resolving those issues.

-However not only does a person’s personal character diminish in significance as far as statecraft over a complex society is concerned, the same empirical premise would render expressing the people/nations desires or will concerning civic principles or policy by voting for representatives absurd.
+However not only does a person’s personal character diminish in significance as far as statecraft over a complex society is concerned, the same empirical premise would render expressing the people/nations desires or will concerning civic principles or policy by voting for trustees absurd.
 If there are many issues, and even more differing solutions to those issues, there would be an absurdly high permutation of stances.
 However no election can possibly field candidates to cover every possible permutation.
 Eventually you will have to settle on a candidate who agrees with you on a significant number of issues while disagreeing with the rest.
-As such, a representative would be a very poor means of expressing the will or desires of the commonwealth when one is forced to choose “the whole package” of stances rather than on those specific one agrees or disagrees with.
+As such, a trustee would be a very poor means of expressing the will or desires of the commonwealth when one is forced to choose “the whole package” of stances rather than on those specific one agrees or disagrees with.

 Naturally some of these problems would plague a democratic society as well.
 It would be absurd to have a referendum, for example, to determine the fine for a parking violation.
 A referendum to determine the central bank’s interest rate or which drugs to limit and control would be irresponsible and impractical, if for no other reason than that we are not all economists or pharmacist, we can’t all possibly know which drugs have what effects, etc. In short, the level of detail and technicality involved in many civic issues renders democratic input an impossibility in every instance.